Canon 1200D vs Panasonic G1

 Feature comparison: Canon 1200D vs Panasonic G1

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the G1 has an electronic viewfinder (1440k dots), while the 1200D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the G1 offers a wider field of view (100%) than the one in the 1200D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the G1 has a higher magnification (0.70x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1200D and Panasonic G1 along with similar information for a selection of comparators.

 The 1200D writes its imaging data to SDXC cards, while the G1 uses SDHC cards.